nathanthorell/sql-data-compare/README.md

 ### Database Support

-Currently tested with Microsoft SQL Server using the ODBC Driver 18.
-While pyodbc supports other databases, you may need to modify the connection string format and SQL syntax for other database engines.
+This tool supports both Microsoft SQL Server and PostgreSQL databases:

+Microsoft SQL Server: Tested with ODBC Driver 18.
+Connection strings are automatically formatted for SQL Server.
+PostgreSQL: Implemented using the psycopg2 driver.

+To specify which database type to use:

+In your comparison configuration, set left_db_type and right_db_type to either "mssql" or "pg" Ensure you have the appropriate environment variables configured for each database type

 ### SQL Queries